arunendapally/twitter-microservices-example/README.md

   .to(userInformationTopic)
 ```

 Whenever this program receives a new message from one of the source topics, it updates the user information for some `userId` and that updated user information is output to the user information topic.
 This is essentially another changelog topic that other downstream services can consume and process however they wish.
+Let's examine a few different ways we can use this computed user information.

 ### Remote Cache